Optimal Scheduling Policy for Minimizing Age of Information with a Relay: System Model

-Regarding the AoI at the destination node, when update from the relay is successfully delivered to the destination node, the AoI at the corresponding destination node decreases.
-However, in this case, it is not reduced to $1$ but to AoI at the relay.
-Hence, we have the following evolution of AoI at the destination nodes.
+Regarding the AoI at the destination node, when update from the coordinating relay is successfully delivered to the destination node, the AoI at the destination node decreases.
+In this case, since the destination node receives update stored at the coordinating relay not directly from the corresponding sensor, AoI at the destination node is not reduced to $1$ but reduced to the value of AoI at the coordinating relay.
+If $\mathcal{U}(t)$ represents a set of the destination nodes to be updated at time slot $t$, we have the following evolution of the AoI at the destination nodes.
 For $k \in \mathcal{U}(t)$,

 and for $k \notin \mathcal{U}(t)$,